animate-css/animate.css/README.md

 `animate.less` is 60kb and `animate.min.less` is 48kb.

-`bootstrap.less` file a straightforward example of how to implement this library with your Bootstrap project.
+`bootstrap.less` is a straightforward example of how to implement this library with your Bootstrap project.

 `animate.css` is 61kb and is an original copy by Dan Eden.